acorn-io/runtime/docs/docs/60-Architecture/02-security-considerations.md

 }
 ```

-This will make it so workloads on the same cluster can communicate with your Acorn App on port 80.
+This will make it so workloads on the same cluster can communicate with your Acorn app on port 80.

 ### Publishing

-If you need to expose your Acorn App to users and workloads outside of your cluster, you will need to publish your services.
+If you need to expose your Acorn app to users and workloads outside of your cluster, you will need to publish your services.

 By default, all HTTP services are automatically published via the underlying Ingress controller.
 To publish no ports you can use `-p none`.

 // Note this is going to go through a major refactor and likely to change, but the concept holds.

 Publishing services is a runtime level decision for the user to make.
-If a user wants to publish all exposed ports when launching the Acorn App the `-P` flag is used.
+If a user wants to publish all exposed ports when launching the Acorn app the `-P` flag is used.

 ```shell
 acorn run -P [APP-IMAGE]